-If someone is found to be intoxicated, call University Police and be prepared to give the following information.
+If f someone i is f ound to l be i intoxica ated, call Univ versity Police e, and be prepared d to give the foll lowii ng ir nformation.

-- □ Your name and location
+Your name and location

-- □ Nature of the emergency
+Nature of the emergency

-- □ Location of the person
+Location of the person

-- □ Number of people involved
+Number of people involve

 DO NOT:

-- Give the person any type of medication
+☐ Give the person any type of medication

-- □ Walk, run or exercise the person
+□ Walk, run or exercise the person

-- Give the person a cold shower
+☐ Give the person a cold shower

-- Give the person any liquid
+Give the person any liquid

-- □ Attempt to control the person
+☐ Attempt to control the person

 DO:

-- □ Keep the person comfortable until University Police arrives - □ Place a garbage bag in a can next to the person so he/she may vomit if necessary.
-Check the person periodically to monitor his/her breathing
+☐ Keep the person comfortable until University Police arrive;

+□ Place a garbage bag in a can next to the person so he/she may vomit if necessary; Check the person periodically to monitor his/her breathing

-MENTAL
+Mental

-Call the Counseling Center Monday-Friday between the hours of 8:00 a.m. - 5:00 p.m. for anyone that you feel may be experiencing emotional problems at (318-274-3338).
-During all other times, call University Police at 318-274-2219 or 2222.
+Call the Counseling Center Monday-Friday between the hours of 8:00 a.m., - 5:00 p.m., for anyone that

-DEATH
+you feel may be experiencing emotional problems at (274-3338).
+During all other times, call University

+Police at 274-2219 or 2222.

+Death

 In the event a student or non-student is found dead in the residence hall, you should:

-- □ Call University Police at 318-274-2219 or 2222 - □ Call the appropriate Residential Life/Housing supervisor's (office) - Do not attempt to contact/notify the resident's family nor the media
+□ Call University Police at 274-2219 or 2222

+☐ Call the appropriate Residential Life/Housing supervisor's (office)

+□ Do not attempt to contact/notify the resident's family nor the media

-The Vice President for Student Affairs and Academic Affairs will notify the family or media.
-The Residential Life staff along with the resident's roommate will pack the deceased personal belonging, and make arrangements for the parents/guardians of the deceased to pick up the personal items in the residence hall.
+The Vice President for Student Affairs will notify the family or media.
+The Residential Life staff, along with the resident's roommate will pack the deceased personal belongings, and make arrangements for the parents/guardians of the deceased to pick up the personal items in the residence hall.

-SEVERE WEATHER AND TORNADOES
+Severe Weather and Tornadoes

-In the event a tornado is reported or sighted, all persons within the Residence Halls should move to a safe area.
+In the event a tornado is reported or sighted, all persons within the Residence Halls should move to a safe

+area.
 Action should be taken to prevent personal injury from falling objects or flying debris.
 Building basements, inner hallways, enclosed stairwells or lobbies (without glass) are suggested areas of safety.

-□ 1st floor residents, move to the 1st floor hallways
+☐ 1 st floor residents, move to the 1 st floor hallways

-BOMB THREATS
+Domb Threats

+Bomb Threats